ShaswatRajput/Flashcard-MakerDeploy/README.md

 The rest are normal ReactJS files that need to be there.

 Finally, we have a test case file that tests all the test cases for all the components of the app.

+I have used the following libraries:-
+1.React Router Dom
+2.React redux and redux
+3.React Icons
+4.Bootstrap
+5.Formik
+6.Yup
+7.Tailwind